hellory4n/starry3d/README.md

 	- macOS support is possible but I don't have a Mac
 	- WebGL support is also possible but I don't really care about that, so I didn't implement that
 	- Only tested on Clang and GCC, I don't know if MSVC works
-- You do need to install the usual GLFW/OpenGL dependencies on Linux (see the usage section)
+- You do have to install the usual GLFW/OpenGL dependencies on Linux (see the usage section)
 - I haven't implemented those fancy optimizations yet

 ## Usage